Minneapolis general strike of 1934: Martial law and settlement

-Impact
+Impact and legacy

 The strike changed Minneapolis, which had been an open shop citadel under the control of the Citizens Alliance for years before 1934.
 In the aftermath of this strike thousands of other workers in other industries organized with the assistance of Local 574.

+The strike paved the way for militancy in the larger American labor movement.
+This strike, along with the 1934 West Coast Longshore Strike and the 1934 Toledo Auto-Lite Strike led by the American Workers Party, were also important catalysts for the rise of industrial unionism in the 1930s, much of which was organized through the Congress of Industrial Organizations.
+These efforts led to the establishment of the National Labor Relations Act.

 The strike also gave the Communist League, later renamed the Workers Party of America, a strong position in Local 574, and in other Teamster locals within the metropolitan area of Minneapolis.
 Trotskyist strength grew to over 100 members.
 This gave leadership to the Trotskyists through the various unions they led within the Central Labor Council.
 As mentioned below, through organizing the first area-wide contract for any union outside of rail, the Trotskyists established locals of their party wherever there were Teamster locals, from South Dakota to Iowa to Colorado.
 The party was later driven out of that local by prosecutions under the Smith Act and a trusteeship imposed by Tobin in the early 1940s.

+In March 1935, International president Daniel Tobin expelled Local 574 from the International Brotherhood of Teamsters (IBT).
+However, in August 1936, Tobin was forced to relent and recharter the local as 544.
+The leaders of 544 went on to develop the conference bargaining that exists today in the IBT.